EricKugel/Blot-Engine/README.md

  - Reordering, translating, rotating, and scaling drawingObjects on a canvas, output to a processed drawingObject
  - Connect to a Blot machine using jSerialComm and send simple move & pen instructions.

-Remember to add jSerialComm to the classpath before running.
+Remember to add jSerialComm to the classpath before running!